qompassai/Diver/README.md

 ```
 Qompass Diver will automatically set up and load the required plugins for a streamlined coding experience whether you're new or a seasoned pro.

-And unlike other folks in the AI space, we will NEVER collect data on your use.
+And unlike other folks in the AI space, we will NEVER collect data on your use for training any of our models or solutions.

 ## Dual-License Notice